burgaard/elementary-school-math/README.md

+# First Line to Last Mile with Kim

+This repository contains the project vibe coded in episodes of the YouTube channel [First Line to Last Mile with Kim](https://www.youtube.com/channel/UC3-Od8EcXPvafhk7r_MGcyA).

+You can follow along the changes made in each episode using the [release tags]( https://github.com/burgaard/elementary-school-math/releases).

 # 🧮 Math Adventure App 🚀

 A fun and engaging math learning platform designed specifically for elementary school children (Kindergarten through 5th grade).
 Children can create colorful profiles with emoji avatars and progress through grade-appropriate math challenges!